-When as a hero's Health falls below Zero he immediately he falls to the ground, dead:
+When as a hero's Health falls below Zero, he immediately falls to the ground, dead:

-- he cannot be healed with a healing spell spell, healing scroll or healing potion - another hero can pick him up see the previous rules for carrying an unconscious hero - another hero can drop him (this is not an action) - another adjacent hero can pick up his holding slot and backpack items (as single action) - another adjacent hero can take off a single worn item. - the only hope is that another hero can carry him to safety at the end of the quest and that he can find a priest to resurrect him.
-However, this is expensive and so only great heroes (that have completed several missions) are likely to afford this.
+- he cannot be healed with a healing spell, healing scroll or healing potion - another hero can pick him up see the previous rules for carrying an unconscious hero - another hero can drop him (this is not an action) - another adjacent hero can pick up his holding slot and backpack items (as a single action, but the other hero cannot move that turn) - another adjacent hero can take off a single worn item from him (as a single action, but the other hero cannot move that turn)

+The only hope is that another hero can carry him to safety at the end of the quest and that he can find a priest to in a town to resurrect him.
+However, this is expensive and so only great heroes (that have completed several quests) are likely to afford this.